chenchih/TechNote/PythonNote/Advance/SeleniumNote/AccesstoWeb/Readme.md

 driver.get(url)
 ```

-- assign your chrome driver path
+- assign your Chrome driver path
   You need to first [download chrome driver](https://developer.chrome.com/docs/chromedriver/downloads) and assign the path like below

 ```
 from selenium import webdriver
 #assign full path
 driver = webdriver.Chrome("chrome full path ")
-#if driver same directory can leave full path as empty
+#if driver same directory can leave the full path empty
 #driver = webdriver.Chrome()
 url="https://www.google.com"
 driver.get(url)
 ```

-I believe there are many more way to intalize, but i think these two method is most commonly been use.
+I believe there are many more way to initialize, but I think these two methods is most commonly been used.

 ##### <a id="option"> Chrome Option</a> [(Top)](#toc)

-If you are interesting of using option, you can use like this:
+If you are interested in using the option, you can use it like this:

 ```
 from selenium.webdriver.chrome.options import Options chrome_options = Options()

-# let browser will not close
+# let the browser will not close
 chrome_options.add_experimental_option("detach", True)
 driver=Chrome(options=chrome_options)
 driver=Chrome()
 ```

-These are common use option, you can use as below.
+These are common use options, you can use as below.
 Please keep in mind if you want to use my setting on `driver` variable, then you need to change `driver=Chrome(options=chrome_options)`.
-Below is the offical site syntax:
+Below is the official site syntax:

 ```
 from selenium import webdriver